eyedeekay/eephttpd/README.md

 in order to mirror it.
- 2. When any file is changed in the docroot, eephttpd generates a multi-file torrent of the site and places it in the docroot under the file name `$SITEHOSTNAME.torrent`.
+ 2. When any file is changed in the docroot, eephttpd generates a multi-file torrent of the site and places it in the docroot under the file name `eephttpd.torrent`.
 This allows people to mirror the site's exact content, and participate in keeping the site's content up.
  2. When a browser with I2P in Private Browsing connects to it, it creates a magnet link and replies with it as an `X-I2P-TORRENTLOCATION` header.
 In